 Crowley, J. S., Meunier, M., Lieber, R. L., & Abrams, R. A. (2020).
 The Lumbricals Are Not the Workhorse of Digital Extension and Do Not Relax Their Own Antagonist.
 The Journal of Hand Surgery.

 There is a long-standing belief that the lumbricals act as a counterforce to the digital flexors enough to relax the digital flexors and act as primary digital extensors.
 This article works to update our understanding of the role of the lumbrical based on anatomy and innervation.
-They build off the work of Wang et al. to develop a better understanding of what role the lumbricals actually play in digit extension and balance of forces.
+They build off the work of Wang et al. to develop a better understanding of what the lumbricals function actually is in digit extension and balance of forces.

 In The Weeds: